Community Education Councils (CEC)

 Of the 9 CEC seats filled in the Selection Process, 1 is reserved for the parent of a child currently receiving special education services (“IEP parent”), and 1 is reserved for the parent of a child who either currently is in a bilingual or ESL program or was in such a program within the previous two years (“ELL parent”).

 If you do not meet the above criteria, you may still be eligible to serve as one of the 2 Borough President appointees on each CEC.
 Qualifications include being a district resident or business owner with extensive business or education knowledge and experience; additional requirements are listed in Chancellor’s Regulation D-140.
-The application may be downloaded HERE it includes instructions for where to submit it (appointee applications are not accepted on this website).
+Please download the application.
+The application includes instructions for where to submit it (appointee applications are not accepted on this website).

 When is eligibility determined?